marcurdy/dfir-toolset/ThreatHunt.md

 1102 - Audit log cleared (Security)
 104 - Audit log cleared (System)

-Technique 3: Signs of Environment Intelligence Gathering
+### Signs of Environment Intelligence Gathering
 * Look for the use of built-in tools and determine the TTP
-at
-bitsadmin
-cmd
-control
-csvde
-dcdiag
-dsquery
-ftp
-ldifde
-makecab
-nbtstat
-net1
-net
-netsh
-netstat (netstat -ano)
-nltest
-nslookup
-ntdsutil
+at, bitsadmin, cmd, control, csvde, dcdiag, dsquery, ftp
+installutil, ldifde, makecab, msbuild, nbtstat, net1, net, netsh, netstat (netstat -ano), nltest, nslookup, ntdsutil
-ping (ping -A)
+ping (ping -A), powershell, procdump, psloggedon, query
-powershell
-procdump
-psloggedon
-query
-rar
-reg
-regsvr32
-route
-sc
-schtasks
-systeminfo
-taskkill (taskkill /f /im <process_name> or by PID.)
-tasklist (tasklist /v)
-vssadmin
-whoami
-winword /L
-wmic
-xcopy

-Technique 2: Network Event Detection using Bro, netflow, firewall, and proxy logs
-* Port number does not match the protocol contained within
-  * Search protocol metadata, exclude matched protocols, and search
-  * Search for ports used that aren't registered with IANA
-  * Encryption on typically non-encrypted port numbers
-  * Common application protocol indicators include
-    * Domain, URL, User-Agent string
-    * x.509 Certificate Subject and Issuer
+rar, reg, regasm, regsvr32, route, rundll32.exe, sc
+schtasks, systeminfo, taskkill (taskkill /f /im) tasklist (tasklist /v), vssadmin, whoami, winword /L wmic, xcopy

+## Detecting Persistence in Windows
+* AutoRun locations
+* Windows Services
+* Image file execution options
-    * Email address
+* Application Debuggers

-Sources:
-1) JPCert Tool Analysis Report
-2) SANS 508
-3) SANS Finding Evil in the Whitelist
+* Registered COM servers

+Fileless attack Persistence
+* Storing shellcode within a registry key value, executed by a generally benign Windows application
+* Storing a script within the WMI CIM executed by a script processor such as the Windows Script Host (WSH)
+* Using a PowerShell cmdlet to download malicious scripts and passing them to one of several utilities
+* Using stored procedures to perform inline compilation of C# or other code

+See: Beyond good ol' Run key series on the Hexacorn.com blog

 ## Detecting Lateral Movement in Linux

 * Determine timeframe of event
   * External source
   * Local log entries